RedisX

 redisxSetPipelineConsumer(redis, my_resp_processor);

 Request are sent via the redisxSendRequestAsync() and redisxSendArrayRequestAsync() functions.
-Note again, the Async naming, which indicates the asynchronous nature of this calls – and which suggests that these should be called with the approrpiate mutex locked to prevent concurrency issues and to maintain a predictable order (very important!) for processing the responses.
+Note again, the Async naming, which indicates the asynchronous nature of this calls – and which indicates that these functions should be called with the appropriate mutex locked to prevent concurrency issues, and to maintain a predictable order (very important!) for processing the responses.

 Redis *redis = ...